YaCy: Distribution

-YaCy is available in packages for Linux, Windows, Macintosh and also as a Docker image.
-YaCy can also be installed on any other operating system either by manually compiling it, or using a tarball.
-YaCy requires Java 8, OpenJDK 8 is recommended.
+YaCy is available in packages for Linux, Windows, and Macintosh, and also as a Docker image; it can also be installed on other operating systems either by manually building it, or using a tarball.
+YaCy requires Java 11, Temurin 11 is recommended.

-The Debian package can be installed from a repository available at the subdomain of the project's website.
-The package is not maintained in the official Debian package repository yet.
+The Debian package can be installed from a repository available at the subdomain of the project's website, but is not yet maintained in the official Debian package repository.